Henrietta Banting: Retirement and legacy

 Banting retired as the Director of the Cancer Detection Clinic in 1971.
-She died on July 26, 1976.
+She died on July 26, 1976, and was buried with Frederick at Mount Pleasant Cemetery.
 In honour of her memory the hospital established the Henrietta Banting Breast Centre.
-The Henrietta Banting Memorial Fund was also established to support “a lectureship and project related to the Henrietta Banting Breast Centre at WCH and to obstetrics, gynaecology and neonatology, also interests of Banting”.
+The Henrietta Banting Memorial Fund was also established to support "a lectureship and project related to the Henrietta Banting Breast Centre at WCH and to obstetrics, gynaecology and neonatology, also interests of Banting".

 Memberships

-Banting was a member of several organizations, including: The Medical Women’s International Association where she was the vice present and the Canadian Cancer Society where she was “the first Chairman of the National Service to Patients Committee”.
+Banting was a member of several organizations, including: The Medical Women's International Association where she was the vice president and the Canadian Cancer Society where she was "the first Chairman of the National Service to Patients Committee".